15 Places to Visit on Your Chicago Trip

 Chicago has always been a part of my family.
 My grandparents and parents lived there.
 My brother lives there.
 I thought about living there once, but I decided to stay in Iowa and just visit.
 That doesn’t mean I don’t thoroughly enjoy it though!
-These are 15 places I think you should visit in Chicago.
+So, if you’re thinking of planning a Chicago trip, here are 15 places to include!

 If you’re even thinking about visiting Chicago, you’ve probably heard of Millennium Park or The Bean.
 Did you know that this beautiful park used to be an industrial wasteland!
 The park as we know it opened in July 2004.
 It contains the Could Gate (known as The Bean), Lurie Garden, the Jay Pritzker Pavilion, and the Crown Fountain which is a large LED water sculpture with reflecting pool (faces will spit out water).

 Across the road (there’s a walkway connecting the two) is the Maggie Daley Park.
 This park is even more remarkable.
 It has a play garden that has a large ship, a whale, lighthouse tower, animal-themed play area with a splash pad, 3 more play boats, an enchanted forest with upside-down trees, lots of slides, a tower bridge suspended between two towers, and more!
 The park also has a skating ribbon, rock climbing wall, mini-golf, and tennis courts!
 Then, next to that is the Grant Park.
 This park hosts many food and music festivals (like Lollapalooza) and its centerpiece is the Clarence Buckingham Memorial Fountain!